danielschlieder-cs/checkmk_telegram_notifications/README.md

 In the above example the `chat id` would be `144553322`.

+## Notification

-With both the bot `token` as well as the `chat id` being known one can now create a notification rule in Checkmk:
+With both the bot `token` as well as the `chat id` being known one can now create a notification rule in Checkmk.

 ![Checkmk Notification Rule](images/notification_rule.png)